Virologist Streeck surprises with corona hypothesis – Lanz flabbergasted: “We haven’t heard that before”

 Hamburg – In Germany, the lockdown measures are slowly taking effect, the incidence values are falling.
 But not all cities, municipalities or even federal states achieve the same results.

 That was also the topic of the ZDF talk “Markus Lanz” on Wednesday evening (February 3rd).
 The virologist Hendrik Streeck and Rostock’s Lord Mayor Claus Ruhe Madsen were invited.
 Rostock is currently considered a role model in the pandemic, as the city’s incidence value is permanently below 50.
-For every 210,000 inhabitants: there are so far only 16 corona deaths.
+So far, there are only 16 corona deaths for every 210,000 inhabitants.
 Madsen is therefore publicly perceived as a successful crisis manager.

 Hendrik Streeck at “Markus Lanz”: Corona hypothesis for the future